pika/pika/README.md

  * SelectConnection is now the recommended connection adapter and shows better performance than the AsyncoreConnection.
 SelectConnection implements select, poll, epoll and kqueue for event handling.
- * Channel flow control has been removed, see the section of the document below for information on this
+ * Client channel flow control has been removed, see the section of the document below for information on this
  * TornadoConnection adds a connection adapter for the Tornado IOLoop
  * Support for additional AMQP data types has been added
  * More extensive unit and functional tests added